SeanMcElroy97/SurveySQAProject/documentation/CodeCoverage.md

 - It is used as an exit criteria for each milestone.
 E.g. Sprint

-- In our example the specific code coverage metric will be coverage from unit tests.
+- In our example the specific code coverage metric will be 'coverage from unit tests'.

-- Typically a good code coverage percentage is **85% - 90%**. - i.e. This is the percentage of your code is covered by testing.
+- Typically a good code coverage percentage is **85% - 90%**. - i.e. This is the percentage of your code that is covered by testing.

-- The higher the percentage of code coverage.
-The more confident you can be about bugs and defects.
+- The higher the percentage of code coverage, the less likelihood that bugs and defects will be an issue.

-- A high percentage does not mean your code is well tested.
+- A high coverage percentage does not mean your code is well tested.
 The quality of your unit tests will determine that.

 - A popular tool used for Code Coverage is SonarQube.

   - Provides Macro metrics like Complexity.
-  - Can see trends of code coverage.
-Is are coverage getting better or worse?
+  - Can see trends of code coverage. e.g. Is are coverage getting better or worse?

 - Many IDE's have in built code coverage.
-Since I'm using IntelliJ, I will use inbuilt code coverage provided by intelliJ.
+Since I'm using IntelliJ, I will us the inbuilt code coverage tool provided by intelliJ.

 ---

 ## Total Code Coverage

-From the image below you can see my code coverage is **99%**
+From the image below you can see my code coverage is **99%** overall.

 ---